 DOE Assumptions since ANOVA is used to analyze the data:

 Most prediction equations will be linear and reliable when using only two levels.
-This saves time, money, and other resources while obtaining a satisfactory prediction equation.
+This saves time and money while obtaining a prediction equation.

 Prediction equations are useful to analyze what-if scenarios.
 Many times data can not be collected at all levels and factors so a prediction equation can be used to estimate the output.